SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 #### Check User Groups

-The Identity Authentication service user groups are used to assign authorizaton roles to users.
+The Identity Authentication service user groups are used to assign authorization roles to users.
 The user groups will be passed as *assertion attribute* to the SAP BTP subaccount and will be mapped to the respective role collections in the SAP BTP subaccount.
 Ensure that the user is configured from the Identity Authentication service admin UI and that the user groups have been configured for the typical user roles.
 Additionally, make sure that the attributes with the name *Groups* have also been assigned from the *Attributes* menu item.

 For a detailed description of this process, go to [Configure Authentication and Authorization](15b-One-Off-Deployment.md#configure-authentication-and-authorization).